 7. Affordable cost of living.
 The cost of living in Portugal is among the lowest in Western Europe, on average 30% lower than in any other country of the region.
-A couple could live here comfortably but modestly on a budget of as little as 1,300 euros per month.
-With a budget of 2,000 euros per month or more, you could enjoy a fully appointed lifestyle in this heart of the Old World.
+A couple could live here comfortably but modestly on a budget of as little as 1,300 euros (US$1,520) per month.
+With a budget of 2,000 euros (US$2,338) per month or more, you could enjoy a fully appointed lifestyle in this heart of the Old World.
 (Exchanges given at rate of conversion at time of publication.
 To exchange at current rates go here.)

 8. For the reasons described above, English is widely spoken.Living here, you could get by without learning to speak Portuguese… though any effort to learn the local language is a show of respect and appreciated.